 In 2003, the United States Congress passed the Fair and Accurate Credit Transactions Act (FACTA).
 Public Law 108-159.
 This amendment to the Fair Credit Reporting Act dictated that the Federal Trade Commission (FTC) promulgate rules to address identity theft.
-The rules promulgated by the FTC (Red Flag rules) requires any financial institution and creditor that holds any type of consumer account or other account for which a potential risk of identity theft exists to create and implement a written Identity Theft Prevention Program in order to tackle identity theft associated with new and existing accounts.
-This Identity Theft Prevention Program is appropriate to the size and complexity of the college and the nature and scope of the college’s activities.
+The rules promulgated by the FTC (Red Flag Rules) require any financial institution and creditor that holds any type of consumer account or other account for which a potential risk of identity theft exists to create and implement a written Identity Theft Prevention Program in order to prevent identity theft associated with new and existing accounts.
+This Identity Theft Prevention Program is appropriate to the size and complexity of the College and the nature and scope of the College’s activities.

-The college adopts this Identity Theft Prevention Program to enact reasonable policies and procedures to protect students, employees, and other persons with which the college is affiliated from damages associated with the compromise of sensitive personal information.
+The College adopts this Identity Theft Prevention Program to enact reasonable policies and procedures to protect students, employees, and other persons with whom the college is affiliated from damages associated with the compromise of sensitive personal information.